fanfury-sports/contracts/README.md

-# Smart contracts for Mars Outposts
+# Smart contracts for Fury Outposts

-This repository contains the source code for the core smart contracts of Mars Protocol.
+This repository contains the source code for the core smart contracts of Fury Protocol.
 Smart contracts are meant to be compiled to `.wasm` files and uploaded to the Cosmos chains.

 ## Audits